How Not To Get Sick On A Plane: A Guide To Avoiding Pathogens

 For instance, there's a chance you could catch tuberculosis when you sit within two rows of someone infected with TB and the flight is longer than eight hours.

-And for SARS, a coronavirus outbreak that from 2002-2003, that transmission zone likely extended to at least three rows around the sick passenger.
+And for SARS, a coronavirus outbreak from 2002-2003, that transmission zone likely extended to at least three rows around the sick passenger.

-Like flu, the new coronavirus seems to spread mainly through close contact and respiratory droplets.
-The CDC recommends keeping a distance of about six feet from anyone who's been diagnosed with flu or the new coronavirus.
-So if a person is coughing right next to you and the plane isn't jampacked, maybe just ask for another seat.
+Like the flu, the new coronavirus seems to spread mainly through close contact and respiratory droplets.
+The CDC recommends keeping a distance of about six feet from anyone who's been diagnosed with the flu or the new coronavirus.
+So if a person is coughing right next to you and the plane isn't packed, maybe just ask for another seat.

 How to prevent others from getting sick